 What is Merck's contact address for privacy questions?

 Should you have questions about this policy or Merck's information collection, use and disclosure practices, you may contact us via email to the Merck Privacy Office or at the address most relevant to you.
 You may access this list of addresses online at http://www.merck.com/contact/contacts.html.
 When you contact us, please note the name of the Web site or other online resource you used or to which you provided personal information, as well as the nature of any information that you provided.
 We will use reasonable efforts to respond promptly within 10-20 business days to requests, questions or concerns you may have regarding access to personal information about you collected online or our use of personal information about you.
 We may contact you for follow up information and may share your inquiry with other individuals within Merck or working for Merck that are responsible for functions related to the subject of your inquiry.
 Except where required by law, Merck cannot ensure a response to questions or comments regarding topics unrelated to this policy or Merck's privacy practices.

 How will I know whether Merck has updated this policy?

 Merck may update this policy periodically.
 Merck reserves the right to modify, add or remove portions of this privacy statement at its discretion.
 If we decide to change this policy, we will post those changes at this site so you always will know what information we gather, how we might use that information, and whether we will disclose it to anyone.
-If the changes we make to the policy are material, we also may post a notice on the Merck web page (www.Merck.com) or, in some cases, may provide notice of the changes by e-mail.
-This policy was last updated on November 3, 2009.
+If the changes we make to the policy are material, we also may post a notice on the Merck web page (www.merck.com/privacy) prior to the effective date of the change, or, in some cases, may provide notice of the changes by e-mail.
+This policy was last updated on November 4, 2013.